Lilongwe, Malawi

 Students will receive roundtrip airfare and $1,000 of additional support for the Malawi clinical rotation.
 These funds will offset some of the costs of in- country accommodation and food.
 Students will need to cover the remaining expenses from other funds, as the cost of this rotation will likely exceed the amount provided through the Global Health Program.

-Interviews for this elective will take place on Saturday, September 9, 2023, and limited time window(s) after September 9th.
-Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, February 10, 2024.
-Upon return home from Malawi, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 30, 2024.
+Participation in this rotation will likely require a short 10-minute interview with Dean Miller.
+Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, January 11, 2025.
+Upon return home from Malawi, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 29, 2025.
 Separate from this, students will be asked to attend a site-specific debrief to be arranged upon return from Malawi and prior to graduation.

 Questions regarding this rotation should be directed to Dr. Traci Wells at TWells@mednet.ucla.edu.